Have you noticed small, knotted bumps on the roots of your plants? If so, then you are likely dealing with root-knot nematodes.

 13. Hydrogen Peroxide

-When it is mixed into the soil, hydrogen peroxide will kill all kinds of nematodes.
+When mixed into the soil, hydrogen peroxide kills a wide range of nematodes.
 It will also get rid of gnat larvae and other soil-dwelling pests.

 Use hydrogen peroxide as a treatment for nematodes in the soil.
-Just mix 4 tablespoons of 3% hydrogen peroxide with 1 pint of water.
+Just mix four tablespoons of 3% hydrogen peroxide with 1 pint of water.
 Use this homemade solution as a soil drench.

 14. Monterey Nematode Control

-This product has an active ingredient that controls plant parasitic nematodes.
+This product contains an active ingredient that helps control plant-parasitic nematodes.
 It does so by hindering their development.

 It works great to protect tomato seedlings.
-The product suppresses dangerous garden nematodes that might affect the crop.
+The product suppresses harmful garden nematodes that can affect crops.

 15. Molt-X